-Keep in mind, when renting a unit, you’ll want to anticipate how many people are working in the area that is being cooled.
+Keep in mind that when renting a unit you’ll want to anticipate how many people are working in the area that is being cooled.
 In general, each individual person generates roughly 600 BTUs.

 Use our BTU calculator to determine how much cooling you’ll need.
 Simply enter the cubic footage of the area (don’t forget to multiply the area of the room by the room height) that needs to be cooled.
 Then choose 3, 4 or 5 for the air retention rating (3 being an office, and 5 being a tent).